Comparing Things In GermanComparisons & Superlatives

 Well done! 🎉

-Whilst helping out Hildegard find a new hobby, you have started using comparatives and superlatives in German sentences!
+You have started using comparatives and superlatives in German sentences.

-Now you may head over to the next lesson, whenever you're ready.
+Now you may head over to the next lesson, whenever you're ready: Describing People In German.